siyamsarker/WireShield/README.md

 A: Not with the current setup—one secret per user.
 For multi-device setup, save the backup secret code to a secure location and restore on other devices.

 **Q: What happens during the 24-hour session window?**
 A: After 2FA verification, your session token is valid for 24 hours.
 You can disconnect/reconnect without re-verifying.
 After 24 hours, you must 2FA again.
+Sessions are tracked per-device/IP, so multiple devices need separate 2FA verifications.

 **Q: Is there a way to bypass 2FA?**
 A: No. 2FA is enforced at the firewall level before VPN access.
 Only admins can disable it per user via `2fa-helper.sh disable <username>`.